 Key Features

-• Popular choice, with approximately 70% of climbers opting for the South Col.
+- Popular choice, on which approximately 70% of the climbers have used the South Col.

-• Requires crossing the Khumbu Icefall, one of the most treacherous sections on Everest.
+- It entails the Khumbu Icefall, which is one of the most dangerous locations on the mountain.

-Best For: Climbers who value established infrastructure, social interaction, and more straightforward rescue options.
+Best for: Climbers who appreciate existing infrastructure, social interaction, and less complex rescue choices.

 North Col Route (Tibet)